linkmedic

 Container

-You can use one of the container images with required libraries (and `linkmedkit <https://gitlab.mpcdf.mpg.de/tabriz/linkmedkit>`_ tools) already installed in:
+You can use one of the container images, which have the required libraries and `linkmedkit <https://gitlab.mpcdf.mpg.de/tbz/linkmedkit>`_ already installed:

 .. code-block:: shell